pgatti86/smart-epd/README.md

 build sistem [reference](https://docs.espressif.com/projects/esp-idf/en/v3.3/api-guides/build-system.html)

-## Configure WiFi credentials
+## Configurations

-Before flashing the app configure your WiFi credentials using **make menuconfig** command.
+Before flashing the app you need to confifure the device with **make menuconfig** command:

+### Configure WiFi credentials

-Look for "SMART-EPD config" menù for project settings.
+Look for "SMART-EPD config" menù and enter your wifi credentials.
+This option will be removed when the enrollment feature will be completed.

+### Partition Tables

+The app uses a custom partition table defined in partitions.csv file:

+In "Partition table" menù select "Partition Table" sub-menù.
+Check the "custom partition table" option.

+You also need to change the embedded flash size:
+In "Serial flasher" menù enter "Flash size" sub-menù and select 4MB.

+Save and exit.
+Back in CLI run "make" command.
+You can check partition table with "make partition_table" command.

 ## How connect eink display